IISER Aptitude Test

+It also serves as one of the channels to get admission into the 4-year BS (Research) Degree Program of IISc Bangalore.
+Counselling and admission to the IISERs are conducted by the IISER-JAC centralised counselling.
+The organising institute for IAT 2026 is IISER Berhampur.
+Admission to the institutes other than IISERs require separate registration to the respective programs beforehand the centralised counselling within a certain time frame notified by that institute.
+They publish separate merit lists based on the registrations for that specific program.

 IAT for IISERs

 From 2024 onwards, admissions to IISERs are exclusively through the IISER Aptitude Test (IAT).
 There is no JEE Advanced channel or KVPY channel for admission in IISER anymore.

 Test Pattern

 IAT is conducted as a computer based test in the centers across India.

 IAT consists of 60 questions: 15 questions each from Biology, Chemistry, Mathematics, and Physics.

 Total time for answering the test is 3 hours.
 Questions are of multiple choice type with only one correct answer.